GhentCDH/Cune-iiif-orm-IIIF-Manifest-Builder/README.md

 ### Translations

-The translations are modeled as IIIF Annotations following the W3C Web Annotation Data Model.
+The translations are modeled as W3C Web Annotations.

 Each annotation has a body of type **TextualBody** with:
 * `purpose`: "translating" (following W3C Web Annotation standard)